 Carlos Guedes holds a PhD (2005) and MA (1996) in composition from NYU and a BM (1993) from ESMAE.
 He lived for three years in the Netherlands where he attended the Institute of Sonology in the Hague between 2001 and 2002.

 Since 2007, he has developed a research activity in generative music systems through different projects at the Sound and Music Computing Group, a research group he co-founded at INESC Technology and Science (formerly, INESC Porto).
 Since joining New York University Abu Dhabi, Carlos Guedes has been working in projects “Cross-disciplinary and multicultural perspectives on musical rhythm,” “Creation and Analysis of a Digital Repository of Middle Eastern Music,” and “Sounds from Sir Bani Yas Island.”
-He is a co-founder of NYUAD’s Music and Sound Cultures Research Group, a group dedicated to multidisciplinary research in music engaging on methodologically hybrid projects that blur the boundaries between traditional and digital humanities.
+He is a co-founder of NYUAD’s Music and Sound Cultures (MaSC) Research Group, a group dedicated to multidisciplinary research in music engaging on methodologically hybrid projects that blur the boundaries between traditional and digital humanities.